 If you do decide to let your child participate in sports this summer, there are some modifications that can be made to cut down on some of the risk.

-Your child’s coaches should have some or all of these practices in place, but you can reiterate to your child that he or she should:
+Your child’s coaches should have some or all of these practices in place, but you can reiterate to your child that they should:

 - Skip the high-fives and handshakes.
 Encourage your child to cheer for others verbally instead, Dr. Mudd suggests.